sertansenturk/tdd_demo/README.md

 docker run -it tdd-demo:0.1
 ```

-The entrypoint for the running image is the Python shell.
+The entry point for the running image is the Python shell.

-TODO: create a script which import demo package automatically.

 ## Local automation

-It will be too tedious to run all the steps above.
+During development, it would be too tedious to run all the steps above.
 Instead, we use [tox](https://tox.readthedocs.io/en/latest/) to automate.

 **Important:** make sure that the virtual environment is activated.